ManolisCraftedTech/ManolisCraftedTech/readme.md

 Network IT | Cybersecurity Student
 ----------------------------------

-I’m currently working on Eservice , In my role at eService, I'm part of a team responsible for overseeing and managing all IT-related functions within an organization.I find particular excitement in the realm of cybersecurity, and I'm actively seeking opportunities to contribute my expertise in this field
+I’m currently working on Eservice ,an IT support company.
+In my role at eService, I'm part of a team responsible for overseeing and managing all IT-related functions within an organization.I find particular excitement in the realm of cybersecurity, and I'm actively seeking opportunities to contribute my expertise in this field

 * 🌍  I'm based in Greece
 * 🧠  I'm learning Cyber security Blue team Applications